RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 	print("Thank you for playing!")
 	```

-	Try out this new program, and you can see that unless you enter the correct answer, a sad face is printed.
+	Try out this new program.
+What happens when you enter the right answer?
+What happens when you enter anything else?

 	![screenshot](quiz-if-else.png)